Health insurer Anthem eases restrictions on Sarepta's Duchenne treatment

-NEW YORK (Reuters) - Health insurer Anthem Inc has eased access to Sarepta Therapeutics’ treatment for Duchenne muscular dystrophy, and on Thursday changed its reimbursement policy on its website to “medically necessary.”
+NEW YORK, Nov 9 (Reuters) - Health insurer Anthem Inc has eased access to Sarepta Therapeutics’ treatment for Duchenne muscular dystrophy, and on Thursday changed its reimbursement policy on its website to “medically necessary.”

 Anthem had previously considered the drug, Exondys51, investigational and its policy required members to seek special authorization for its use before it would consider covering the costs.